min2ha/ukwa-site/content/target/39582/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Russell George AM on Facebook (Conservative candidate for Montgomeryshire)

 Russell George is the Conservative Assembly candidate for Montgomeryshire at the 2016 National Assembly for Wales election.